uid11/full-git-history/README.md

   [![NPM version][npm-image]][npm-url] ![node][node-image] ![dependencies][dependencies-image] [![License MIT][license-image]](LICENSE)

-  **full-git-history** extract all raw history (not only from the current branch) in an asynchronous non-blocking manner from the git-repository (by path) and stores it into the json-file with the given name.
+  **full-git-history** extract all raw history (not only from the current branch) in an asynchronous non-blocking manner from the local git-repository (by path) and stores it into the json-file with the given name.
   After this, the json-data can be used for plotting graphs, calculating statistics, searching commits, and so on.
-  Raw history include all information from repository except blobs and trees object (i.e. all commits, tags, local and remote branches, symbolic refs, stash).
+  Raw history include all information from repository except blobs and trees objects (i.e. all commits, tags, local and remote branches, symbolic refs, stash).

 ## Usage ##
 You need a node version >=6.0.0.
 Of course, you must have installed Git.